You’ve got Questions? We’ve got Answers!

 The majority of our campers depart on coach buses accompanied by counselors and senior staff members from Westchester County in New York.
 These buses then travel to Danbury, Connecticut to pick up more campers.
 An accompanied coach bus is also sent to Natick, Massachusetts to transport our Boston families.
 We arrange chaperoned flights from Florida.

 What about phone calls, email and packages?

 Campers may call their parents at specified times throughout the summer.
 Each camper is required to write home twice a week and we encourage parents to write often.
 Emails may also be sent to your camper through our web site.
-Each camper is permitted one package per summer.
+We do not allow care packages to campers.

 What does Taconic do to make new campers feel comfortable?

 We host a new camper get together on the first Sunday in May in Tenafly, New Jersey.
 Small groups of new campers, all the same age, have a chance to meet each other as well as many Taconic staff members.
 Parents and campers are encouraged to ask questions, participate in activities and to leave feeling raring and ready to go!
 Once at camp, we match each of our new campers up with a big sister or big brother, a current, older camper.

 How do I get more information about Camp Taconic?